 Contamination of reflux throughout the head and neck can be the cause of ear and sinusitis infections, sore throat and a difficulty in swallowing.
 Reflux can also irritate the airways and be aspirated into the lungs causing chronic cough, breathing difficulties, recurring chest infections, bronchitis or pneumonia.

 When diagnosis and treatment are delayed, chronic GORD can increase the risk for serious health complications.
 The thin tissue that lines your esophagus is sensitive, and stomach acid is irritating.
 It can burn and damage the tissue inside your esophagus, throat, and voice box.
 For adults, the most common complications of reflux include long-term irritation, tissue scarring, ulcers, and increased risk for certain cancers.

-Our Gastroesophageal Reflux Test accurately detects the presence and determines the extent and severity of GORD.
+Our patented & exclusive Gastroesophageal Reflux Test accurately detects the presence and determines the extent and severity of gastroesophageal reflux disease.

 The first of it’s kind, this non-invasive nuclear medicine imaging technique precisely identifies contamination of reflux fluid throughout the maxillary sinuses, throat, middle ears, laryngopharynx, airways and lungs.